AstraLLM/AstraLLM/README.md

 - **Initial Launch**: First deployment of AstraLLM with core trading strategies on AsterDEX
 - **AI Enhancement**: Integration of custom LLM and advanced machine learning models
 - **Strategy Expansion**: Addition of multiple specialized trading strategies optimized for DEX markets
-- **Performance Optimization**: Continuous improvements to execution speed and cost efficiency on Astar Network
+- **Performance Optimization**: Continuous improvements to execution speed and cost efficiency on AsterDex Network

 ---